 Architects And Invester1+1>2 Group

-From the architect.
+Text description provided by the architects.
 All year round most villagers go to the towns and cities to earn for their living.
 The rest stay home and continue to grow rice very hard.
 The struggle for a better life makes them exhausted.
 They don’t have any time to care about education, cultural and spiritual developments of their own as well as their children’s.

 Besides, the increase gap between urban and rural areas due to the urbanization and the economic development has made the social relationship increasingly loose and be in danger of disintegration.
 In the remote villages, the spaces for communal activities, kindergartens, health care stations, post offices, libraries seem to be luxuries.
 If there is any of those, it is very temporary, formalistic and identity.
 Our multi-functional community house was created in this context.
 It has good Feng Shui, leans on mountains, avoids storms, flash floods and faces towards the valley.

 The overall spatial structure is organized in chain.
 Front space is the open courtyard, where holds the outdoor activities.
 The main living space lies in the middle part, consisting of two floors.
 Upstairs is a kindergarten combining with library, meeting areas ...The function interlock flexibly.
 Wide veranda with lawns act as a green cushion with high visibility.
 Ground floor is designed to fit the concave slopes, utilizing geothermal.
 It can avoid east northern monsoon (which is very dry and cold in the winter) and collect east-southern monsoon ̣(that makes the house warm in winter and cool in summer).
 Space leads to the mountain and bamboo forest.
 On the ground floor, villagers gather, doing the sidelines.
 Especialy, young children and the elderly may be staying here during the very cold or hot times of the years...